openssl/openssl/doc/designs/quic-design/dgram-api.md

   - The only way we could emulate iovecs on platforms which don't support them is by copying the data to be sent into a staging buffer.
 This would defeat all of the advantages of iovecs and prevent us from meeting our zero/single-copy requirements.
-Moreover, it would lead lead to extremely surprising performance variations for consumers of the API.
+Moreover, it would lead to extremely surprising performance variations for consumers of the API.

   - We do not believe iovecs are needed to meet our performance requirements